jzl4/financial-etl-poc/dockerized-airflow-notes.md

 - Airflow-init also creates webserver_config.py
 - Both the airflow.cfg and webserver_config.py are created by airflow init, and mirrored onto local /config folder through volume mounts.
 When airflow-webserver starts after that, it looks inside of /opt/airflow/config and finds these configuration files left there earlier than init container

+### Difference between AIRFLOW__WEBSERVER__SECRET_KEY vs. AIRFLOW__CORE__FERNET_KEY
+- AIRFLOW__CORE__FERNET__KEY is used for encryption at rest.
+It encrypts sensitive information before it is saved to the Airflow metadata database.
+It protects secrets (like passwords, keys, tokens) inside of your database.
+If someone gained access to a backup of your database, they would not be able to read these secrets without the Fernet key
+- AIRFLOW__WEBSEVER__SECRET_KEY is used for securing user sessions in transit.
+Its job is to sign the browser cookie that Airflow webserver gives you after you log in.
+This protects the integrity of the user's logged-in session while they are actively using the Airflow UI

 ### Section on the virtual environment requirements
 - If I am setting up this project, do I need a virtual enviroment?
 Airflow already runs inside of a Docker container, and pulls the dependencies from requirements.txt, so isn't that already sufficient?